chrisgeorge0911/AppleCodingTest/README.md

 The tests were mostly developed first and continuously run through the Pycharm test runner on every save.

 The tests can also be run from the command line.
+For example:

+`<python exe> Tests\test_interpreter.py`

 ##Larger data set